-Writing, Speaking, Thinking (HSS 101).
+Writing, Speaking, Thinking (HSS 101). or Reading, Writing, Speaking II (HSS 100).

 Basic Social Sciences (6 credits)

 Three credits of the basic social science requirement must be taken in economics; acceptable NJIT courses are Economics (SS 201), Microeconomics (Econ 265), or Macroeconomics (Econ 266).
 The remaining 3 credits may be satisfied by Society, Technology and Environment (HSS 202), Technology, Society and Culture: An American View (STS 257), or Technology, Society and Culture: A Global View (STS 258).
 Students also may take approved introductory courses in basic social sciences at Rutgers-Newark to fulfill this requirement.